menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

       connect to a ISC Kea DHCP server.
 See :ref:`dhcp-kea`.

 Agent-free (Microsoft and ISC Kea only)
-  When using the agent-free connection method, it is not possible to gather the lease history from the DHCP server.
-For further information regarding this connection method, refer to :ref:`dhcp-remote-access`.
-See :ref:`dhcp-windows`.
+  When using the agent-free connection method for Windows DHCP, it is not possible to gather the lease history from the DHCP server.
+For further information regarding this connection method, refer to :ref:`dhcp-remote-access` and :ref:`dhcp-windows`.

 Proxy
-  If you are adding a Microsoft or a Cisco DHCP server you can specify the location of the DHCP Server Controller by entering the DNS name or IP Address of the machine running the DHCP Server Controller.
+  If you are adding a Microsoft, agent-free ISC Kea, or Cisco DHCP server you can specify the location of the DHCP Server Controller by entering the DNS name or IP Address of the machine running the DHCP Server Controller.
 This option allows the system to connect to DHCP servers in different forests where a cross-forest trust does not exist.
 It also allows a non-Windows version of Men&Mice Central to manage Microsoft DHCP servers.

 2. Click :guilabel:`Confirm`.
 You are connected to the server.
 Once connected, the name of the newly added server displays in the grid of the *Server Management* context.